OSGConnect/connectbook/start/account/registration-and-login.md

 transfers to OSG Connect very early on, with a minimal fuss, using Globus transfer.

+**Note: You sill need to register using a GlobusID (@globusid.org) not your institutional login.
+You can link your institutional account to the GlobusID if desired, but your OSG Connect application cannot be processed without a GlobusID login.**

 <!-- ### InCommon Registration

 The default first step is to sign in using an InCommon ID through the CILogon